 International students are required to pay \$100 for the SEVIS I-901 fee.
-The International Student Office will send along with the I-20 the instructions concerning the different ways of paying this fee.
+The Office of International Student Services will send along with the I-20 the instructions concerning the different ways of paying this fee.
 Upon paying the SEVIS fee, the system will automatically generate a receipt which is essential for the students to present at the American Consulate in order for them to obtain the student visa.
 Canadians must present the SEVIS receipt at the port of entry.